vivekpal1/samayankak/Readme50.md

 * Open Chrome Extensions and Go to "Manage Extensions"
 * Click on "Load Unpacked"
 * Your Extension will be installed.

-#### Thank You CS50 Team

-I enjoyed the course and the journy through whole course was just awesome.
-I will be continuing with CS50 Web in the year 2022